-To qualify for the second installment, a student must:
+To qualify for the second installment for all years after midpoint, a student must:

-- 1. Successfully complete at least 26 weeks of study. - 2.
-Complete all midterms for all courses in which the student is enrolled. - 3.
-Midterms must be completed within stated timeframes.
+1. Successfully complete at least 26 weeks of study.

+- 2. Complete all midterms for all courses in which the student is enrolled. - 3.
+Midterms must be completed in a timely manner.

-4. Second installments cannot be requested prior to the last scheduled midterm due date as stated on syllabi.
+\Second installments cannot be requested prior to the last scheduled midterm due date as stated on syllabi.
+Second disbursements will be distributed after completion of the midterm period approximately week 30.